ibm-cloud-docs/SecureGateway/securegateway_updates.md

 - Resolves resource auth vulnerability
 - Enhance the handling when both side close the connection in the same time
 - Resolves collapsed resource when the on-prem destination connection close too fast

+### Breaking changes
+{: #v182fp2-breaking-changes}

+You might get certificate error when the Secure Gateway Client is sending connection to the endpoint since this release, to fix the vulnerabilities, we start to check whether the certificate of the endpoint is authorized with the list of supplied CAs.

+To fix the error, you can upload the CAs to the [resource authentication](/docs/services/SecureGateway?topic=securegateway-add-dest#cloud-or-on-prem-auth) such that the Secure Gateway Client can trust it, or you can upgrade the Secure Gateway Client to v1.8.4 or later, then disable the `Reject unauthorized` in the [resource authentication](/docs/services/SecureGateway?topic=securegateway-add-dest#cloud-or-on-prem-auth).

 ## v1.8.2 Fixpack 1
 {: #v182fp1}